Lobesitdoll/mdncomp/wiki/Home.md

 will only work if there is a new version of **mdncomp** itself even if there are new data available.

+Linux/Darwin will likely have to update via "--update" in any case due to permission restrictions.

 Using mdncomp
 =============